dev-george-nikolaidis/studio-x/README.md

 ## About Studio

-> This project is a front mentor challenge ( [Front Mentor link ](https://www.frontendmentor.io/home))
+This project is a front mentor challenge ( [Front Mentor link ](https://www.frontendmentor.io/home))

 ## Build With

-1. SASS
+1. REACT.JS
 1. TYPESCRIPT
-1. REACT.JS
+1. SASS